What Is the Sin Kama in Hinduism?

 In Hinduism, Kama is not viewed as inherently sinful but rather as a natural and important part of human existence.
 It is seen as a driving force that motivates individuals to seek relationships, procreate, and find enjoyment in life.

-See also Is Kama Good or Bad?
+See also Is Kama a Hindu God?

 What Is The Sin Kama In Hinduism